 The Education Program offers the sequence of courses required by the Department of Education of Puerto Rico to obtain Certification as Secondary Level Teacher.
 In order to receive a teaching license, students must present evidence to the Department of Education at the conclusion of the Education Program.
-In addition, students must approve the required teaching certification test offered by the College Board.
+In addition, students must approve the required State Teaching Certification Test (PCMAS), offered by the College Board.